newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bus-inspection.md

 formName: ""
 ---

-Your commercial vehicles need to be inspected by the Motor Vehicle Commission’s School Bus Inspection Unit **prior to** obtaining registration and license plates for them.
+Your commercial vehicles need to be inspected by the Motor Vehicle Commission’s School Bus Inspection Unit **before** obtaining registration and license plates for them.
 You can contact the School Bus Inspection Unit at (609) 633-9473.

 ---